mgiesen/LD2410/debugging/#1/report.md

 **Steps**

 1. Restarted the MCU.
-2. Left the application area for several seconds.
+2. Left the application area.
 3. Entered the application area for a few seconds.
 4. Repeated the process once.
 5. Stopped the measurement.